Why Choose Flameless Battery Powered Candles Over Real Ones?

-A very simple flameless candles work a lot like a Christmas light.
+Very simple flameless candles work a lot like Christmas lights.
 With a simple bulb on a base powered by a battery.

 If you want a long-lasting, safe candle that does not put off any heat, make sure you buy candles with LED bulbs.

 How do flameless candles flicker?

 The more complicated kinds or flameless candles are the flickering kinds.